krishnabhushank/kafka-kraft/README.md

 ## With Mount Volumes
 To incorporate the volumes `/etc/kafka/secrets`, `/var/lib/kafka/data`, and `/mnt/shared/config` into the Kubernetes StatefulSet, you'll need to add corresponding volume mounts and PersistentVolumeClaims for each.
 Here is the updated configuration:

+If your StatefulSet is named `coml-5805-apache-kafka`, the pods will be named `coml-5805-apache-kafka-0`, `coml-5805-apache-kafka-1`, and `coml-5805-apache-kafka-2`.
+You can dynamically derive the node ID from the pod name by extracting the index from the pod name.
+Here's the updated StatefulSet configuration that uses the correct pod name and environment variables:

 ### Kafka StatefulSet and Service

 ```yaml